wavefrontHQ/docs/pages/doc/service_status_page.md

 <tbody>
 <tr>
 <td width="60%">
-To see the status of your VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) service, you must get the alias name of your cluster.
+To see the status of your Tanzu Observability (formerly known as VMware Aria Operations for Applications) service, you must get the alias name of your cluster.
 <ol>
 <li>Log in to your service instance and click the gear icon on the toolbar.</li>
 <li>Under <strong>VMware Status Page</strong>, see your cluster alias name.</li>